atarashansky/self-assembling-manifold/README.md

 ```

 ## Tutorial
-Please see the Jupyter notebook in the 'tutorial' folder for a basic tutorial.
+Please see the Jupyter notebooks in the 'tutorial' folder for basic tutorials.
 If you installed a fresh environment, do not forget to install jupyter into that environment!
 Please run
 ```
 pip install jupyter
 ```